KOMAX233/shateki/README.md

 There is a 20 * 20 bounding box around the scene.
 If the bullet or fragments get outside the bounding box, they will disappear and be cleaned. pressing R key can reset the square back complete in the center of the space and reset the camera position and direction back to the initial value.

 ## Compilation and running
+### Build
+1. Open Cmake GUI and select the project-dir as the source code, and project-dir/build as the build directory.
+2. Configure and generate.
+3. Build files will be generated in project-dir/build.
+### Run
 1. To run the program, open the solution build/shateki.sln in Visual Studio.
 2. Right click on shateki in solution explorer, click Set as Startup Project.
 3. Click Local Windows Debugger to start the program.